validityBase/vbase-py-samples/docs/github_codespaces_guide.md

 To configure an environment variable in GitHub Codespaces that contains a secret you do not want to save directly in your repository, you can use GitHub's secrets management feature.
 Here's how you can achieve this:

-### Step 1: Add the Secret to GitHub Repository Secrets
+### 2.1.
+Add the Secret to GitHub Repository Secrets

 1. **Navigate to Your Repository:**
    - Go to your repository on GitHub.